json-schema-org/upgrade-downgrade-rules/DSL/transform.md

 # Transformation DSL

-This DSL (Domain-Specific Language) is inspired by JSON Patch and follows RFC 6901 for JSON Pointer representation in the path.
+The Transformation DSL is a concise language inspired by JSON Patch for specifying schema modifications using operations.
 It consists of an array of objects, each having the following keys:

 ## Tranform fields